 The Houston artist refreshed the Air Force 1 Low with embellishments such as velcro patches, detachable swooshes and a lace grill.
-But our favourite addition has to be the multi-coloured reflective taping that completely switches-up the shoe’s aesthetic after dark.
+But our favorite addition has to be the multi-colored reflective taping that completely switches-up the shoe’s aesthetic after dark.

 Travis Scott x Nike Air Force 1 ‘Sail’